 - Not fully organic.

-5. Naturepedic Organic Cotton Mattress
+5. Naturepedic Organic Crib Mattress

-This is made with GOTS-certified organic cotton and doesn’t contain polyurethane foam.
+This mattress is made with GOTS-certified organic cotton and doesn’t contain polyurethane foam.
 The mattress is also GreenGuard certified and contains no phthalates, vinyl, latex, perfluorinated compounds, formaldehyde, or flame retardants.

 The size of this mattress contributes to its durability.
 It will fit most toddler beds.
 If taken care of, this mattress can last from the newborn days through the toddler bed years.